Tellusant/docs/articles-posts/triple-a.md

 - The **addressable market** is 1.3 billion people (those age 6 and up),
 - 0.4 billion of those are within the socioeconomic levels that can afford to consume the soft drink.
 This is the **available market** of relevant consumers.
 - However, the **actual market** is 0.1 billion consumers.
-Why is the actual market market so much smaller than
+Why is the actual market market so much smaller than the available market?
-- However, there is no distribution coverage in the foreseeable future for 256 million of those consumers since distribution only exists in the largest cities.
+- First, there is little distribution coverage since distribution only exists in the largest cities and in affluent areas.
+Second, there is unfamiliarity with the brand.
+Third, pack sizes are too large for many consumers who favor a reasonable transaction price.
-- Thus, the available market is 113 million consumers.
-This may change over time, but over the next 5 years there is no such change in site.
-- Among those consumers, 105 million chose not to consume the product despite it being widely available.
-- Thus, the actual market is 8 million consumers.

 <p align="center">
 <img  src="assets/images/tellusant-triple-a-3.svg" width="550" alt="">
 </p>

-The largest leverage is in selling more in those cities.
-Why?
-If the company chose to pursue maximum distribution, then it would sell to 26 million consumers (all other things equal).
-That is, 369/113*8=26.

-This should be compared to the recommended first step of stimulating demand among the existing available consumers.
-There are 105 non-consumers and only 18 million of them have to be converted into consumers to match the maximum distribution scenario above (8+18=26).
-The cost to serve these new consumers is radically lower than building maximum distribution coverage all over India.
+The recommended first step was to stimulate demand among the existing available consumers.
+There are 0.3 billion non-consumers.

-To succeed in these large cities, further analyses showed that it was necessary to change pack sizes, do more effective marketing in the cold season, and adjust price points.
+To succeed with this, further analyses showed that it was necessary to change pack sizes, do more effective marketing in the cold season, and adjust price points.

+#### Conclusion
+Companies usuually think of per capita consumtion across the entire population, a meaningless metric.
+With Triple-A, the picture becomes clearer.
+The meaningful consumption metric is, per addressable population.

+In the Indian case, this is around four times higher than the meaningless usual metric.

+---
 The benefit of Triple-A is that it creates a logical framework for great discussions within management teams.